sungsoo-ahn/2025/_posts/2025-04-28-scalable-mcts.md

 -   Evaluating actions that are far away from the optimal trajectory may actively hurt us, as approximation errors and variability in rollouts can make bad moves seem promising in the short term<d-cite key="schrittwieser2024questions"></d-cite>.
 -   Managing concurrent access to the tree and ensuring data integrity introduces complexity.
 For instance, race conditions or data overwrites could corrupt the search process<d-cite key="steinmetz2020more"></d-cite>.

-To address these challenges, techniques such as lock-free programming, virtual loss, and transposition driven scheduling have been developed to manage these issues.
+To address these challenges, techniques such as lock-free programming, virtual loss, and transposition driven scheduling have been proposed to manage these issues.
 Below, we will expand on these different techniques and explain how they are used to implement tree parallelism effectively.

 ## Lock-Based Tree Parallelism